mpandav-tibco/Integration-TCI-TCM-TCE/README.md

-# TIBCO Cloud Asynchronous APIs Workshop - Business Transactions
+# TIBCO Cloud Event Driven Architecture Workshop - Business Transactions

 **Note**: Before you start the labs, download the repo (**Clone or download** > **Download ZIP**), and unzip it to a local directory.